gabefletch/DeltaBlock/README.md

 Help DeltaBlock remain running by sharing this link: https://nextdns.io/?from=pyukpkuc

+### Services With Anti-Adblocking Measures
+DeltaBlock, like most adblockers, can be detected by sites with anti-adblock measures.
+YouTube on both mobile and desktop sites and some news sites are the most common examples of this.
+In other words, DeltaBlock cannot work properly on every site.
+If you're looking to get past adblock detection on YouTube, [see this guide](https://github.com/psychon-night/bypass-youtube-adblock-blocker/tree/main).<br>

 *According to Toolz AdBlock Test.
 This percentage varies depending on network variables.
 DeltaBlock stops an average of 96% of ads at all times based on testing between both iOS and macOS devices.
 The lowest percentage resulting from testing has been 93%, under strenuous network variables with ad-heavy pages.<br>
 ### Readme Contents
 [Installation](https://github.com/gabefletch/DeltaBlock#installation)<br>